 University of East Anglia, Norwich, England, BA Honours, Fine Arts and French Literature

-Since 2003, I have woven sound into installation using innovative speaker technologies.
-The resulting 3-dimensional experience punctures rational and linguistic defenses, engaging mind & body simultaneously.
-WAPPEN FIELD (2003-2015) is a participatory sculpture installation.
-A confrontational phalanx of 12 chrome plated steel helmets recruit visitors to enter and hear a 27-minute vocal composition through SuperCollider programming.
+WAPPEN FIELD (2003–2015) is a confrontational phalanx of 12 chrome plated steel helmets recruiting visitors to enter and hear a 27-minute vocal composition.
 Each helmet is a resonant chamber, where their dedicated speakers transform the sculptural installation into an immersive audio environment.